SeekingFor/jfniki/readme.txt

         FreenetTopKey getTopKey(ssk)
         SHA1 cacheBlock(CHK, InputStream)
         boolean isCached(CHK)
-IDEA: Pillage glog graph drawing code from hg to improve discover versions UI
+*IDEA: Pillage glog graph drawing code from hg to improve discover versions UI
       http://selenic.com/repo/hg-stable/file/4ec34de8bbb1/hgext/graphlog.py
 IDEA: Ditch human readable name <--> SSK fixup and generate arbitrary names from
       SSK public key hash (== big number). <n_first>*<m_middle>*<o_last> == big number let n = 1000, m = 1000,  o == 1000 => ????
 [NOT QUITE.
 LOOK UP Combinatorics]
-IDEA: Staking.  add a biss message that says "I say this version is good"
+*IDEA: Staking.  add a biss message that says "I say this version is good"
       not "I published this version".
 Add feedback in UI to show how many nyms staked a given version.
 IDEA: Wikibot ng.
 Just uses its FMS trust info to decide which version is the latest and
       send a "Stake" biss message for it.
+IDEA: Freetalk vs Freenet interop
+      0) Group naming convention. anythingbutmul.foo.bar.baz -> mul.anythingbutmul.foo.bar.baz in freetalk
+      1) fniki://groupname/wikiname -- same for both.
+Freetalk smtp code prefixes mul. to group
+      2) In config UI. add freetalk config and enable checkboxes for freeetalk and fms
+      3) Conventiton or config to choose which private key is used for SSK insertion.
+      Hmmm... not sure if people would use this feature because of the correlation of ids.
 ---
 Fixed bugs:
 2ce3a4499a2c: BUG: No way to create an empty wiki from the UI. [requested by a real user]